 Many of our students don’t have access to devices at home.
 This makes distance learning tricky, but not impossible.
 I’ve put together free at-home learning menus with 3-weeks of educational activities for all subject areas, that don’t require a device.

-While there is always a learning curve when trying something new, once you get your platforms in place, teaching from home is easy.
+There is always a learning curve when trying something new.
+Once you get your platforms in place, teaching from home is definitely doable.
 It’s not the same as being in their classroom, but the novelty for students makes it fun.
 Your students miss you and will be thrilled to stay connected to you and all their classmates.

 Please help another teacher by sharing this post on your social media platforms.
 For more help with online teaching and distance learning, visit these posts: